Compliment vs Complement: Praise vs Complete

 • Fashion: "That scarf really complements your outfit."

-• Business: "Our skills complement each other perfectly in this team."
+• Business: "Our skills complement each other well in this team."

 • Math/Science: "A complementary angle completes a 90-degree sum."